Local Uncertainty Sampling for Large-Scale Multi-Class Logistic Regression: Local Uncertainty Sampling Algorithm

-In order to apply Theorem \ref{thm:PSD} empirically, the main idea is to employ a rough but consistent estimate $\tilde{p}(c|\bm{X})$ of the probabilities $p(C|\bm{X})$ given $\bm{X}$, and then assign the acceptance probability according to this rough estimate.
-In fact, we only need to have an approximate estimate of $q(\bm{X})$ according to Theorem \ref{thm:PSD}.
-Note that a rough estimate of $p(C|\bm{X})$ can be obtained via a consistent pilot estimator $\tilde{\bm{\Theta}}$ (which may be obtained using a small amount of uniformly sampled data), where we set $\tilde{p}(C|\bm{X})= \exp(f(\bm{X},\tilde{\theta}_C))/\sum_{k} \exp(f(\bm{X},\tilde{\theta}_k))$.
-This is similar to what's employed in \cite{fithian2014local}.
+In order to apply the sampling strategy in Theorem \ref{thm:LUS} empirically, according to Corollary \ref{cor:pilot}, the main idea is to employ a rough but consistent estimate $\tilde{p}(\x,k)$ of the probabilities $p(\x,k)$ given $\x$, and then assign the acceptance probability according to $\tilde{p}(\x,k)$.
+In fact, we only need to have an approximate estimate of $q(\x)$ according to Eq. \ref{eq:q}; that is, we only need to roughly estimate the probability of the majority class given $\x$.
+Note that $\tilde{p}(\x,k)$ can be obtained via a consistent pilot estimator $\bm{\lambda}$ (which may be obtained using a small amount of uniformly sampled data) where $\tilde{p}(\x,k)= e^{f(\x,\bm{\lambda}_k)}/(1+\sum_{k'}^{K-1} e^{f(\x,\bm{\lambda}_{k'})})$.
+This is similar to what is employed in \cite{fithian2014local}.
 However, in practice, one may also use a simpler model family to obtain the pilot estimate, as shown in our MNIST experiment below, or one may use other techniques such as neighborhood based methods \cite{atkeson1997locally} for this purpose.

 In real-world applications, this rough estimate is often easy to obtain.
-For example, when data arrive in time sequence, a pilot estimator trained on previous observations can be used for fitting a new model when new observations are coming in.
+For example, when data arrives in time sequence, a pilot estimator trained on previous observations can be used for fitting a new model when new observations are arriving.
 Moreover, a rough estimate obtained on a small subset of the full population can be used for training on the entire dataset.
-In our experiments, we adopt the latter: a small uniformly subsampled subset of the original population is used to obtain the rough estimate of $p(C|\bm{X})$.
-As we will see later, it is sufficient for our method to obtain good practical performance.
+In our experiments, we adopt the latter: a small uniformly subsampled subset of the original population is used to obtain the rough estimate $\tilde{p}(\x,k)$.
+As we will see later, this choice is sufficient for our method to obtain good practical performance.
 The LUS algorithm can be described in Algorithm~\ref{algo:LCCMC}.